 I am a fully qualified psychodynamic counsellor/psychotherapist.
 I trained initially at the University of Hertfordshire where I was awarded a Foundation Certificate and subsequently completed my training at The Counselling Foundation in St Albans, obtaining both a Diploma and an Advanced Diploma.
 As part of my personal development, I continue to explore different therapeutic approaches to enrich and enhance my work with clients.

 As a member of the BACP (British Association of Counselling and Psychotherapy), I abide by their code of ethics.

-I have experience working with a wide range of clients and in addition to my private practice, I work with clients at the Counselling Foundation in Stevenage, a charity funded organisation.
+I have experience working with a wide range of clients and in addition to my private practice, I work with clients at the Counselling Foundation in Broxbourne, a charity funded organisation.
 I also have experience of working for Herts Mind network.

 In November 2019 I completed a training with the Foundation of Infant Loss which has provided me with a deeper understanding and professional capacity to work with clients who are seeking help in relation to sudden infant loss or stillbirth.
 My work in recent years with Age UK has given me greater empathy in relation to the emotional struggles experienced surrounding loss of loved ones, increased dependence and ailing health which often accompanies the latter stages of life

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.